Jagadeeshw/Course-ContentTraning/README.md

 # Database:

-    <li> Rds Creation and Dynamo Db creation
+    -> Rds Creation and Dynamo Db creation

 #  IAM:

-      <li> Users and group creation
+      -> Users and group creation

-      <li> Writing custom policies and Attaching to the users and groups
+      -> Writing custom policies and Attaching to the users and groups

-      <li> Create roles like service roles and switch roles
+      -> Create roles like service roles and switch roles

      ->  Creating roles using terraform